 6. Income Tax Is Illegal.

 Extremely Sorry, folks.
-There are various types of arguments here, but none will be validated in the court.
+There are various types of arguments here, but none will be validated in court.
 As per the tax code, paying taxes is voluntary.
-The IRS considers any argument against the tax as tax evasion scheme and punish the protesters with penalties, tax liens, seizure of property, interest, garnishment of wages – in short, whatever it takes to get tax defaulters to pay the due amount when they’re caught.
+The IRS considers any argument against the tax as a tax evasion scheme and punishes the protesters with penalties, tax liens, seizure of property, interest, garnishment of wages – in short, whatever it takes to get tax defaulters to pay the due amount when they’re caught.

 7. I’m Young – I Needn’t Bother about Saving for Retirement Yet.

 The younger you are, the higher compound interest you have ahead of you.
 In simple words, compound interest is free money, why not take advantage of it?
-Your $50,000 amount may not grow to as much as a 20-year-old’s when you need it, but because you could’nt turn that into $1 million doesn’t mean you shouldn’t try at all.
+Your $50,000 amount may not grow to as much as a 20-year-old’s when you need it, but because you couldn’t turn that into $1 million doesn’t mean you shouldn’t try at all.
 Every extra dollar brings you closer to your goals.

 With autopay, you pay the service providers more than what you should pay.
 BIlltrim helps negotiate lower your bills on your behalf without you lifting a finger.
 All they need is your bills and that’s it.
-Try out now.
+Try it out now.
 The best $1000+ savings per year you could ever think of.

 The Bottom Line

 Just because a belief is common and popular doesn’t mean it’s true.
 So, next time you hear something about finance or money, think of it before taking it to heart.
-Financial myths turn out to be the biggest obstacle in your way towards financial success.
+Financial myths turn out to be the biggest obstacle in your way toward financial success.